Saturday, April 8, 2017

 (Venice, Italy) What is most interesting about Treasures from the Wreck of the Unbelievable is that Damien Hirst has hit upon on a creative principle innate to novelists: you can create a fictional story; you can create characters -- you can create an entire world -- and bring that world to life.

 The wonderful thing about books is that each reader uses their own imagination to interpret the story and the characters with the words the author provides.
 There is a magical transformation that happens in the mind of a human being that can turn the novelist's words into vivid images, allowing us to enter into another world that sometimes feels as real as the one in which we actually live.
 Reading a book is different from watching a movie or a play.
-When we read, the story is not outside, but inside one's mind.
+When we read, the story is not outside, but inside our minds.

-Will viewers step into a fictional world populated with physical objects that an artist has created?
+But will viewers step into a fictional world populated with physical objects that an artist has created?

 Damien Hirst has invented a story that goes something like this: In 2008, a wreck was discovered off the coast of East Africa, full of precious works of art.
 It was the ancient ship called the Apistos, or the "Unbelievable," of the great collector, Amotan, who had once been a slave from Antioch, and lived around the year 200 AD.
-When it sank, the Unbelievable was on its way to a temple built by Amotan, now a freed slave "bloated with excess wealth,” to house his fabled treasures.
-The immense wealth of the great collector was submerged in the Indian Ocean for about 2,000 years, heavily encrusted in corals and other marine life.

 Proteus with Three Divers by Damien Hirst - Photo: Cat Bauer

-The shows inside the Punta della Dogana and Palazzo Grassi exhibit the sculptures and artifacts in three different stages: some in the condition in which they were found, some after restoration, and some contemporary museum copies which imagine the works in their original, undamaged forms.
 In addition, there are photos, which illustrate how the works looked when they were in the Indian Ocean.
 There is also a booklet that explains the myths and origins behind the works.
 The Shield of Achilles is there; the Severed Head of Medusa; the Skull of a Unicorn.
-There is also Mickey Mouse, and characters from The Jungle Book and Transformers.

 Got that?